ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 # Setting up the SMB Core Software
 {:.no_toc}

-Please inform oilter@ethz.ch for any missing library, package, driver, error or any kind of unclear instruction.
+Please [create an issue](https://github.com/ETHZ-RobotX/SuperMegaBot/issues/new) for any missing library, package, driver, error or any kind of unclear instruction.
 {: .smb-mention }

 Documentation of the SuperMegaBot (SMB) for the ETHZ Robotic Summer School.